phievo/phievo/docs/source/installation.rst

     jupyter notebook

-Usually it autmotically opens a new windows in your terminal in which you need to select ``Analyse Run.ipynb``.
+Usually it autmotically opens a new windows in your terminal in which you need to select ``AnalyzeRun.ipynb``.
 If the windows does not open, it can be open manually by copy-pasting the url printed in your shell after you ran the command in a wer browser.